Think Before You Act: Decision Transformers with Working Memory: Evaluation

 \subsection{Environments and Models Setup}

-\textbf{Atari Games} To ensure a fair comparison with the Multi-Game Decision Transformer, we used the same Atari dataset\footnote{https://research.google/tools/datasets/dqn-replay/}, which comprises multiple training runs of DQN trajectories.
-Due to limited compute resources and to prevent cherry picking, we selected 17 games from the available 41 based on their alphabetical order, as introduced in \cite{DBLP:conf/nips/LeeNYLFGFXJMM22}.
-For each game, the data contains 50 policy checkpoints, each of which contains 500k environment steps.
-For the fine-tuning dataset, we randomly selected 10\% of the data from the unseen dataset, which yielded 50k environment steps.
-Following the settings from \citet{DBLP:conf/nips/LeeNYLFGFXJMM22}, we choose five games (Alien, Ms. Pac-Man, Pong, Space Invaders and Star Gunner) to be used only for fine-tuning.
+\textbf{Atari Games.} To ensure a fair comparison with the Multi-Game Decision Transformer, we use the same Atari dataset, which comprises multiple training runs of DQN trajectories.
+Due to limited compute resources and to prevent cherry-picking, we select 17 games from a total of 41 based on their alphabetical order, as introduced in \cite{DBLP:conf/nips/LeeNYLFGFXJMM22}.
+For each game, the data contains 50 policy checkpoints, each containing 500k environment steps.
+For the fine-tuning dataset, we randomly selected 10\% of the data from the unseen dataset, yielding 50k environment steps.
+Following the settings from \citet{DBLP:conf/nips/LeeNYLFGFXJMM22}, we choose four games (Alien, Ms. Pac-Man, Space Invaders, and Star Gunner) to be used only for fine-tuning.
 Moreover, \citet{DBLP:conf/nips/BrandfonbrenerB22} suggests that return-conditioned supervised learning (RCSL) algorithms require strong dataset coverage to select a near-optimal policy.
 Therefore, our dataset contains both expert and non-expert behaviors.

-\textbf{Meta-World} To make a fair comparison with Hyper-DT and Prompt-DT, we evaluate the proposed method on the Meta-World environment \citep{yu2019meta}.
-We conducted the evaluation using the Meta-World ML45 benchmark, which includes 45 training tasks and 5 testing tasks.
-Following the approach taken in \cite{DBLP:journals/corr/abs-2304-08487}, for each training task, we generated an offline dataset containing 1000 episodes for each game, using a rule-based script policy.
+\textbf{Meta-World.} To make a fair comparison with Hyper-DT and Prompt-DT, we evaluate the proposed method on the Meta-World environment \citep{yu2019meta}.
+We evaluate using the Meta-World ML45 benchmark, which includes 45 training tasks and 5 testing tasks.
+Following the approach taken in \cite{DBLP:journals/corr/abs-2304-08487}, for each training task, we generate an offline dataset containing 1000 episodes for each game, using a rule-based script policy.
 For fine-tuning data, we randomly pick 10k episodes from the testing dataset, as compared to 20k-80k episodes used in Hyper-DT.